What is Telnet Protocol?

 If you want to abort the telnet connection to the original router, you execute the exec command.
 But thus you need to know the session number to stop the telnet connection.

 Any number of telnet connection sessions that you can view with the show session command.
 Writes your session number after the close command.
 Examples are given below.

 In the above example, number 2 session Telnet connection is closed.
 It does not require you to stop the connection by visiting each telnet device separately.

-If this blog of ours has been helpful for you, then please share it with your friends and if you have any questions then comment and tell, we will publish it on the site.
+If this blog of ours has been helpful for you, then please share it with your friends and if you have any questions then comment and tell us, and we will publish them on the site.
 Thank you.